vitaly-t/pg-promise/README.md

 ### Conditional Tasks

-Method [taskIf] was added in v8.2.0, to create a new task only when required, according to the condition.
+Method [taskIf] creates a new task only when required, according to the condition.

 The default condition is to start a new task only when necessary, such as on the top level.